Azamara Quest

+Service history

 2012 fire

 In March 2012 the ship suffered a fire in one of the engine rooms which temporarily disabled the ship, carrying 1,001 passengers and crew in waters south of the Philippines.

 Five crew were injured in the fire, which broke out on 30 March 2012 at 8:19pm EDT, a day after the ship left Manila for Sandakan, Malaysia.
 It was limited to the engine room and "quickly contained", according to Azamara.
 None of the passengers were injured.

 Many guests praised the efforts of the crew and the entertainment department for keeping spirits high immediately following the harrowing experience.

+2016 Marlborough Sounds Collision

+On 27 January 2016 the Azamara Quest was heading to the port of Picton, New Zealand.
+Whilst entering the Tory Channel (which leads through the Marlborough Sounds to Picton) the ship made its turn too late, turned too slowly and hit Wheki Rock.
+The hull and propeller sustained minor damage and the ship was able to continue to Picton.
+The Transport Accident Investigation Commission report found that the accident was caused by a miscommunication between the Captain and the Pilot.